topjohnwu/Magisk/docs/install.md

 Otherwise, continue to [Patching Images](#patching-images).

-(P.S.1 If your device have boot ramdisk, you can also install with [Custom Recovery](#custom-recovery))<br>
+(P.S.1 If your device has boot ramdisk, you can also install with [Custom Recovery](#custom-recovery))<br>
 (P.S.2 If you are interested in how Android boots and how it affects Magisk, check out [this document](boot.md))

 ## Patching Images

-If your device have boot ramdisk, you need a copy of the `boot.img`<br>
+If your device has boot ramdisk, you need a copy of the `boot.img`<br>
 If your device does **NOT** have boot ramdisk, you need a copy of the `recovery.img`

-You should be able to extract either of them from official firmware packages, your custom ROM zip (if using one), or go to [XDA-Developers](https://forum.xda-developers.com/) and seek for resources, guides, discussions, or ask for help in your device's forum.
+You should be able to extract the file you need from official firmware packages or your custom ROM zip (if using one).
+If you are still having trouble, go to [XDA-Developers](https://forum.xda-developers.com/) and look for resources, guides, discussions, or ask for help in your device's forum.

 - Copy the boot/recovery image to your device
 - Press the **Install** button in the Magisk card